 As previously mentioned, both peppermint and spearmint are utilized in all types of Vietnamese cuisine, including fresh rolls (gỏi cuốn) and salads.
 And you’ll see them in your herb basket almost every time you dine in Vietnam.

 The rice paddy herb is another delicious herb that we have discovered in Vietnam.
 The flavor is a mixture of lemon and dill or perhaps cumin.
 In fact, some people refer to it as “sweet cumin”.

 The easiest way to identify the rice paddy herb is by the small hairs on the stem.
 The herb’s stem is also hollow making it a bit squishy feeling when you pick it up.
 You can also look for the slightly serrated leaves.
 If you’re lucky, you’ll get some rice paddy herb served alongside your pho (phở) in Saigon and other parts of southern Vietnam.

 Chinese Chives – Hẹ

-Chinese chives, also called garlic chives, are quite common in Vietnamese cuisine.
+The Chinese chives, also called garlic chives, are quite common in Vietnamese cuisine.
 They have long thin stems just like green onions, and a similar flavor, but Chinese chives are a bit tougher.
-They’re a very common addition to pho (phở) in Northern Vietnam and you’ll certainly see them sticking out of your fresh rolls (gỏi cuốn).
+They’re a very common addition to pho (phở) in Northern Vietnam.
+You’ll certainly see them sticking out of your fresh rolls (gỏi cuốn).